spinnaker/spinnaker.github.io/community/contributing/managing-deprecations.md

 ## Before you begin

-The best way to propose a deprecation is to first [open an issue](https://github.com/spinnaker/spinnaker/issues/new), ping the [#dev channel](https://spinnakerteam.slack.com/messages/C0DPVDMQE/) in slack and discuss your deprecation before taking action.
+The best way to propose a deprecation is to first [open an issue](https://github.com/spinnaker/spinnaker/issues/new), ping the [#dev channel](https://spinnakerteam.slack.com/messages/C0DPVDMQE/) in Slack, and discuss your deprecation before taking action.

 Often times, you will need the following information: